software-students-fall2022/containerized-app-exercise-6/README.md

 4. In the ML client, you can take a photo (with other people) and submit.
 After you submit, the machine-learning algorithm will run for 5~10 seconds and upload the result to the database.

+5. After you have some initial analysis with the ML client, you can view results in the web-app by going to `127.0.0.1:6001`.
+The web-app contains a gallary of all photos you took and you can view detailed analyzed results in their result pages.

 # How to run Pytests
 ## Webapp
 1. Navigate to web-app directory